perfsonar/docs/_sources/install_el.rst.txt

 Note that the perfsonar-toolkit-security package is automatically included in the perfsonar-toolkit bundle.

-.. _install_centos_step5:
+.. _install_el_step5:

 Step 5: Auto updates
 --------------------

-You can also enable yum ‘auto updates’ to ensure you always have the most current and hopefully most secure packages.
+You can also enable dnf ‘auto updates’ to ensure you always have the most current and hopefully most secure packages.
 To do this follow the steps in :ref:`manage_update-auto-cli`.

 .. note:: Automatic updates are enabled by default in the perfSONAR Toolkit.

-.. _install_centos_step6:
+.. _install_el_step6:

 Step 6: Service Watcher
 ------------------------